Quotations and Allusions in

 The conclusion mentioned by Lewis, that “Therefore … God must be in this respect un-free”, is not mentioned by Burnaby; and the argument as “put up” by Burnaby is not, as Lewis suggests, about a “predictable world”.
 Lewis’s recognition that Burnaby doesn’t himself “accept” the argument actually reflects a similar wish in both men to avoid a clear stance on Determinism as part of their present lines of thought.
 However, these lines are altogether different, and Lewis appears to give a little twist and extension to Burnaby’s non-accepted argument so as to make it properly disputable, and a springboard for his own further thought.

 Lewis is making a practical and philosophical point about predictability; Burnaby makes a theological point about many of “the Church’s prayers”.
 What Burnaby rejects is, in fact, the way these prayers appear to “disavow” human freedom; he objects to their “thorough-going Augustinianism”, which he thinks is bound to reduce the meaning of prayer to its “reflexive” effect, that is, to the psychological effect of prayer on the praying person themselves.
 Yet, as Burnaby reflects, “If we are to pray as Christians, we must be able to pray for others, and to believe that our prayer can help them” (226-7).
-See note to chapter 5 on Burnaby, above, for his summarized answer to this problem.
+See note to 5/14 on Burnaby for his summarized answer to this problem.

 Later in his essay Burnaby seems to suggest that human wills are the only radically unpredictable factor in history … predictability of events … necessary to human life